 What would cause anyone to feel ‘asabiyya, when we, when anyone mentions this, unless there’s some type of person who is covering this history, he himself is emitting ‘asabiyya.
 He himself is not able to present these issues as facts.
 So what he does, he talks through the subject matter verbally but non-verbally his gestures, his movements, they emit this poisonous ‘asabiyya.
 And here we go, that’s another fuel that’s high octane for this civil strife and these civil wars that these shayateen are planning.
 Imam Ali goes on to say, “The only reason that they raised this for you is to fool you, to outmanoeuvre you and to trap you.’
 Some of his followers said to him, “Those folks, they’re calling us to Allah’s book and you are calling us to the sword.
 You will recall al-Ashtar (a military commander in one of the battles), and withhold him from killing other Muslims or else we’re going to do to you what we did to Uthman.”

 What do you do when you’re put in a position like this?
 Imam Ali knew right now that we have a new ‘asabiyya, now this ‘asabiyya has come to his own camp.
 How are you going to deal with this?
 He had to deal with it in the best possible way.
 What you’re going to have right now, it’s not enough to have one civil war you’re going to have right now another internal civil war.
 You can’t have that happen.
-So he acquiesced not because he didn’t know the truth, not because he was weak and not because he was playing politics, he was doing this to as much as possible shrink, collapse the ‘asabiyya that has shown its face in his own camp.
+So he acquiesced not because he didn’t know the truth, not because he was weak and not because he was playing politics, he was doing this to as much as possible to shrink, collapse the ‘asabiyya that has shown its face in his own camp.

 Now both sides have accepted the arbitration, there’s a person who is going between both sides.
 The person who’s going between both sides is al-Ash’ath and we notice one of the decisions that was a very major difference between him and Imam Ali.
 Remember both of them are in the same camp.
 Imam Ali wanted ‘Abdullah ibn ‘Abbas to represent his side in this arbitration.
 This Ash’ath did not want that to happen because of ‘asabiyya.
 Abd Allah ibn Abbas is the cousin of an Imam Ali.
 So he preferred Abu Musa al-Ash’ari and he eventually filled in that role.
 But the way the decision was made was to avoid complicating an internal ‘asabiyya, not to feed this ‘asabiyya anymore.
-And from here on, we knew how history developed, there was this class of people called al-Qurra in Iraq, they were the first ones who agreed with an Imam Ali to go to this tahkeem.
-They had to see the gimmicks and the shenanigans of the other side (because) they wouldn’t listen to what Imam Ali when he was advising them.
+And from here on, we knew how history developed, there was this class of people called al-Qurra in Iraq, they were the first ones who agreed with Imam Ali to go to this tahkeem.
+They had to see the gimmicks and the shenanigans of the other side (because) they wouldn’t listen to Imam Ali when he was advising them.
 They had to suffer, meet the other side and realize that they were being fooled, that they were tricked.
 And then they turned to an extreme that manifested an ‘asabiyya known as Khawarij.

-And they hid under that word, “there is no governance except that which belongs to Allah.”.
-And Imam Ali said “they’re saying there shouldn’t be any type of governorship, but there has to be some type of governorship whether it is in the right direction or in the wrong direction”.
+And they hid under that word, “there is no governance except that which belongs to Allah.”
+And Imam Ali said, “They’re saying there shouldn’t be any type of governorship, but there has to be some type of governorship whether it is in the right direction or in the wrong direction”.
 Or else we’d rather be living in a jungle.
 When you don’t have an amara (governorship) go to a jungle and live there, there’s no amara there.
 But if you have civil society that civil society needs decision makers and those decision makers, whether they are making their decisions in a way that is in the virtue of Allah or whether they are making it in the way that is in the vice of as-Shaytaan, society requires it.

 We’ve dealt with ‘asabiyya when it was beneath the surface.
 We dealt with ‘asabiyya when it was in transition and from here on this ‘asabiyya became what we call in today’s world political parties, and when we speak about political parties, we mean political parties that are, that have as their engine and as their fuel and as their transmission this ‘asabiyya.